veo-labs/openveo-portal/docs/developers/logger.md

 # Use OpenVeo Portal logger

 By default OpenVeo Portal creates one logger named **portal**.
-You can use this logger using the following code :
+You can use this logger using the following code:

 ```javascript
 process.logger.silly('Silly log');